 This structure is fascinating!
 If you recall, UUIDs rely either on timestamps or randomness, but ULIDs use both timestamps and randomness.

-As a result, ULIDs have some interesting properties:
+As a result, ULIDs have some interesting and unique properties:

 • They are lexicographically (i.e., alphabetically) sortable.